senesh-deshan/Google-Hash-Code-2020/README.md

 But there are no values remaining so the loop ends

-By traversing through the Pizza list, the index numbers of the Pizzas that need to be order are 0, 2, 3.
+By traversing through the Pizza list, the index numbers of the Pizzas that need to be order are 3, 2, 0.

 So the output file should looks like,

 ```
 3
-0 2 3
+3 2 0
 ```

-The above solution was found with considering all the 4 input values (all 2,5,6,8).
-In the next iteration of the main loop considers about only 3 values (only 2,5,6) by skipping the last one(8).
+The above solution was found with considering all the 4 input values from end to start without an initial solution.
+In order to move to next iteration last 2 values of the solution are subtracted from the sum, and the index of the element before the last element of solution is assigned as the starting index of the next iteration.
+So in the next iteration of the main loop considers about only 2 values (only 2 and 5) by skipping the last 2 vales (6 and 8).
 The procedure is same as the previous but the only difference is the number of values to consider.

 Then it gives the solution

 ```
-6 + 5 + 2 = 13
+8 + 5 + 2 = 15
 ```

 But this is not better than the previous solution which was 16.
 Therefore skip the last value once again and repeat the procedure again.

 Likewise this procedure needs to be repeated until there is no values to be considered.
+Thereafter the solution with the highest score is taken as the best solution and will be written in to the output file.

-The final solution implemented in Java can be found [here](Solution/Solution.java)
+The final solution implemented in Python can be found [here](Solution/Solution.py)

 Input files can be found [here](Input/)